-OUC is actively working to provide opportunities for its customers to participate in solar projects and programs.
-These initiatives include Solar Photovoltaic (PV) Net Metering, the solar aggregation program (referred to as the OUCollective Solar Program), Solar PV Residential Battery Rebate, OUCommunity Solar, and the Solar Thermal Program.
+OUC is actively working to provide more opportunities for its customers to participate in solar projects and programs.
+These initiatives include Solar Net Metering, the solar aggregation program (referred to as the OUCollective Solar Program), Residential Battery Rebate, OUCommunity Solar, and the Solar Thermal Program.

-Customers who participate in the Solar PV Program or the OUCollective Solar Program receive the benefit of net metering, which provides the customers with a monthly credit on their utility bills for energy produced in excess of what the home or business can use.
+Customers who participate in the Solar PV Program or the OUCollective Solar Program receive the benefit of net metering, which provides the customers with a monthly credit on their utility bills for solar energy produced in excess of what the home or business used from the grid.
 Any excess electricity generated and delivered by the solar PV systems back to OUC's electric grid is credited at the customer's full retail electric rate.

-Customers who take part in the OUCollective Solar Program are able to reduce installation costs by leveraging economies-of-scale to drive down the costs for PV systems as well as for battery storage.
+Customers who take part in the OUCollective Solar Program are able to reduce installation costs by leveraging economies-of-scale to drive down the costs for PV systems as well as for energy storage.
 Under the OUCollective Solar Program, customers have access to installations for a discounted fixed price and from a contractor that has been vetted by OUC.
-As of February 23, 2021, 105 customers, representing a total of approximately 1,229 kW of capacity, have participated in the program.
+As of February 22, 2022, 128 customers, representing a total of approximately 1,444 kW of capacity, have participated in the program.

-In 2019, OUC introduced a battery storage rebate program for residential solar PV customers.
+In 2019, OUC introduced a pilot energy storage rebate program for residential solar PV customers.
 Under this program, eligible residential electric customers receive a one-time rebate of up to \$2,000 (limit one per customer) for the first 50 customers.
 In order to qualify for the rebate, batteries must be paired with a solar PV system and meet certain size and insurance requirements.
-Residential and commercial customers